Skip to main content

 Some lenders may even be able to change your payments to part and part, which is where you repay some of your mortgage as interest-only and some as capital repayment.

-If you wanted to switch in the opposite direction from repayment to interest-only, most lenders would be less comfortable with this, unless it was a temporary change, or you were able to provide a robust repayment plan for the remaining lump sum of capital (money you borrowed) at the end of the term.
+Usually, if you wanted to switch in the opposite direction from repayment to interest-only, most lenders would be less comfortable with this unless you're able to provide a robust repayment plan for the remaining capital (money you borrowed) repayment at the end of the term.

 When should I avoid remortgaging?